BenjaminLesne/FightFixer/README.md

 2. Add your `POSTGRES_URL` environment variable.

 3. Done!
 Your app should successfully deploy.
 Assign your domain and use that instead of `localhost` for the `url` in the Expo app so that your Expo app can communicate with your backend when you are not in development.

-### Auth Proxy

-The auth proxy comes as a better-auth plugin.
-This is required for the Next.js app to be able to authenticate users in preview deployments.
-The auth proxy is not used for OAuth request in production deployments.
-The easiest way to get it running is to deploy the Next.js app to vercel.

 ### Expo